0xjac/ERC777/eip-X.md

 *Optional*: This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

+*Note*: This method SHOULD NOT be implemented explicitly.
+Instead declare a public state variable: `string public symbol` and let the solidity compiler create the getter.

 > **returns** `symbol`: Symbol of the token

 <br/>